-$A\mathcal{N}$ EIGHTEEN-HOLE golf course, superbly located on the banks of the Bow River, and guarded by huge bastions of rock, turreted and pinnacled like the fortified castle of old, is open to all visitors to Banff on payment of green fees.
-The course has been entirely reconstructed by the Canadian Pacific, under the supervision of Stanley Thompson, and now offers one of the finest, most perfectly balanced and most scenically beautiful courses in the world.
-Starting from within 300 feet of the Banff Springs Hotel, it has a length of 6,640 yards and a par of 71.
+$A{\rm N}$ Eighteen-hole golf course, superbly located on the banks of the Bow River, and guarded by huge bastions of rock, turreted and pinnacled like the fortified castle of old, is open to all visitors to Banff on payment of green fees.
+The course has been entirely reconstructed by the Canadian Pacific, under the supervision reconstructed by the Canadian Pacific, under the supervision of Stanley Thompson, and now offers one of the finest, most perfectly balanced and most scenically beautiful courses in the world.
+Starting from within 300 feet of the Banff Springs Hotel it has a length of 6,640 yards and a par of 71.
 One feature, to suit all types of golfers, is the use of three tees for each hole, providing three courses-long, medium and short.
 The fairways are doubly wide, with two routes to each hole.
+The nineteenth hole is a superb new \$100,000 club house admirably situated on the banks of the river.
+The caddies who minister to the game which grew up under the aegis of \$1.00.000 club house admirably situated on the banks of the river.